wmcdonald404/terraform-sandbox-azure/README.md

     ]
     ```

+9. Log in to the [Azure portal](https://portal.azure.com/#home) and click around to review/visualise what's been created.

-9. Run a Terraform `destroy` to clean up the resources we've created:
+10. Run a Terraform `destroy` to clean up the resources we've created:

     > **Note:** if you are working in multiple Azure subscriptions or a real environment, exercise due care and common sense.
 This **will delete stuff**.